jinncoder/hexer/mkdocs/docs/usage/hexer_note.md

-      --project-id string     The project ID to record notes under --ssh-key string        The private SSH key to leverage to connecting (if not local) --ssh-user string       The private SSH user to leverage to connecting (if not local) --storage-path string   The folder to store the database in - (if local) (default "./storage")
+      --project-id string     The project ID to record notes under --ssh-key string        The private SSH key to leverage to connecting (if not local) --ssh-user string       The private SSH user to leverage to connecting (if not local) --storage_path string   The folder to store the database in - (if local) (default "./storage")
 ```

 ### Options inherited from parent commands